Serving Aging Veterans

 PACE Senior Care for Veterans

-Since 2018, many aging veterans have been eligible to enroll in the Program of All-inclusive Care for the Elderly (PACE) as part of their benefits provided by the Department of Veterans Affairs (VA).
+Since 2018, many aging veterans have been eligible to enroll in the Program of All-inclusive Care for the Elderly (PACE) as part of their benefits provided by the

-This option comes as the number of aging veterans requiring high-touch care continues to increase.
-One federal agency predicts a 16% increase from 2017 to 2022 in the daily number of veterans requiring nursing home care.
+federal agency predicts a 16% increase from 2017 to 2022 in the daily number of veterans requiring nursing home care.

 For those who don’t want to be in a VA nursing facility, PACE may be a great solution.
-This is especially true for aging veterans with complex medical conditions and needing a higher level of coordinated healthcare.
+This is especially true for aging veterans with complex medical conditions and needing a higher level of

 With primary and specialty care, telehealth, wellness calls, meal and medication home deliveries, as well as transportation and socialization, PACE helps veterans safely age in place and remain independent as long as possible.